Penalties for driving without insurance in Pennsylvania

 First-party coverage typically pays for necessary medical expenses sustained by you or your passengers in the case of an accident.
 However, Pennsylvania has a unique approach to this coverage, treating it similarly to how other states treat personal injury protection (PIP).
 In Pennsylvania, first-party insurance must provide at least $5,000 of coverage for medical expenses regardless of who is at fault for the accident.

 Pennsylvania is also one of a few states that operates on a choice no-fault insurance system.
-If the driver opts for the no-fault system, no matter who is at fault for an accident, your insurance must cover your medical costs and lost wages.
+If you opt for the no-fault system, no matter who is at fault for an accident, your insurance must cover your medical costs and lost wages up to your policy limits.
 The insurance provider cannot deny you that coverage even if you are determined to be responsible for the accident.
 You also typically cannot sue the at-fault driver.

 In Pennsylvania, if the driver chooses to maintain an at-fault policy, there are no limitations on filing third-party claims against the at-fault driver’s insurance policy or suing them in court.